Patty Melt

 Quick Bite

-A classic American sandwich that’s essentially a burger between slices of toasted bread, usually grilled rye, with melted cheese and sautéed onions.
-It’s known for being rich, savory, and crispy on the outside while melty and juicy inside.
+A classic American sandwich that is essentially a burger between slices of toasted bread, usually grilled rye, with melted cheese and sautéed onions.
+It is rich, savory, and crispy on the outside while melty and juicy inside.

 History